 No food or drink is permitted in the museum or exhibition.

-Visit the National Trust website for more events in New South Wales.
+Visit the National Trust website for more events in Queensland.